z0rd0n/z0rd0n.github.com/index.md

 ---
 layout: page
-title: Z0rd0n Portal
+title: My name is Andrew Scott and I'm a explorer.
-tagline: Gateway to Andrew Scott sites
+tagline: A work in progress...
 ---
 {% include JB/setup %}